Museums in Amsterdam

 Nemo Science Centre is a great combination of entertainment and education.
 Probably coolest and most interactive museum that you’ll ever see!
 There’s a lot to see and do for practically all ages.

+Looking for stuff to do in Amsterdam for adults?
 Some things that Amsterdam is best known for are not exactly the places that you’d go to with the whole family.
 The unofficial slogan for the city used to be ‘Come for the weed, stay for the hookers’.
 Nowadays, Amsterdam still is home to a fair share of adult-only entertainment in specific places.
 Want to know more about this naughty part of the city?
 Make sure not to miss the following places and attractions.

 Amsterdam Coffeeshops